swenyang/date-utils/README.md

 Store the server time and use it as a seed to generate new `Date` Object later. `dateUtils` would keep a copy of both server time and system time.

-When `now()` is called, a system time delta will be added based on the server time.
+When `now()` is called, a system time delta will be added to new `Date`(based on the server time).
 The delta should be positive, in case client modifies system time backward.

 ```js
 dateUtils.seed('2016-08-08') // Mon Aug 08 2016 08:00:00 GMT+0800 (CST)